One of the most significant considerations with any pet is the price tag.

-Look for reputable vets, asking for recommendations from other owners, and only hand your puggle over if you’re 100% satisfied that their wellbeing is assured.
+Look for reputable vets, ask for recommendations from other owners, and only hand your puggle over if you’re 100% satisfied that their well-being is assured.

 The first round of vaccinations will likely come in at $75 to $100, plus a rabies shot for around $20.
 Additional shots, such as boosters, are usually between $20-40, excluding lower-end clinics.